Stars vs Avalanche Prediction — AI Finds CAN'T MISS NHL Lines & Props (Apr 26)

 Dallas vs. Colorado Prop Picks (AI)

-Remi is pouring through tons of data on each line.
-In fact, anytime the Stars and Avalanche play there’s always several intriguing observations to key in on.
-Not to mention games played at Ball Arena in Apr seemingly never follow normal, predictable betting trends.
+Remi is pouring through mountains of stats on each line.
+In fact, anytime the Stars and Avalanche play there’s always several intriguing angles to key in on.
+Not to mention games played at Ball Arena in Apr rarely follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: N. MacKinnon under 11.5 Faceoffs Won.